 https://lgpress.clemson.edu

-Cucurbit Downy Mildew Management for 2022
+Cucurbit Downy Mildew Management

 The water mold cucurbit downy mildew affects cucurbits (vine crops in the squash family) in South Carolina every year, especially in summer and fall.
 Downy mildew spreads quickly on cucumber, cantaloupe, and watermelon.
 Prevention before it appears, and prompt action afterward, are needed to manage this aggressive pathogen.